 - The trek follows the same popular route via Namche Bazaar, Tengboche, Dingboche, and Base Camp with adequate acclimatization days.

-- This option works well for backpackers among the backpackers, younger travelers, or anyone who feels that they would rather spend their money on the actual experience than on niceties.
+- This option works well for backpackers among the backpackers, younger travelers, or anyone who feels that they would rather spend their money on the experience than on niceties.

 Luxury Everest Base Camp Trek

-In case you would wish to think twice where you lie sleeping after a long day of walking, the luxury version handles that for you.
+In case you would wish to think twice about where you lie sleeping after a long day of walking, the luxury version handles that for you.
 The same mountains, greater comfort.

 - You stay in the best available teahouses and lodges.
 You often get priority for rooms.
 These offer better bedding and cleaner facilities.